|Nutrition Facts (per serving)|

 Using a biscuit cutter (or another round cutter about 3 inches in diameter), cut rounds from the slices of bread.
 Spread both sides of rounds with butter.

 Heat a medium-sized skillet over medium-low heat.
-Add the bread rounds and fry until bread is golden brown, about 3-5 minutes.
+Add the bread rounds and fry until bread is golden brown, about 3 to 5 minutes.
 Flip the rounds over and fry the other side until golden brown.
 When the bread is browned on both sides, remove from pan and place on the prepared rack.
 Place in the warm oven.

 In the same skillet, add a teaspoon or so of butter and melt over medium heat.
 When the pan is hot, add the sliced ham and cook, stirring, until warmed through.
 Remove the ham to a small heatproof plate or bowl and place in the warm oven.

 When ready to serve, reheat the poached eggs.

 Place two rounds of bread on each of two plates.
 Top each slice with a quarter of the ham and a poached egg.
 Top with Hollandaise and garnish with the optional herbs, if using.